AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/agora_chat_group_ios.md

  																									 error:nil];

 // The chat group owner and admins can call unmuteMembers to remove the specified user from the chat group mute list.
-// The unmuted member and all the other chat group admins or owner recieve the groupMuteListDidUpdate callback.
+// The unmuted member and all the other chat group admins or owner receive the groupMuteListDidUpdate callback.
 [[AgoraChatClient sharedClient].groupManager unmuteMembers:members
  																								 fromGroup:@"groupID"
  																										 error:nil];